As far as I’m concerned, good crust = good pizza, so Neapolitan-style Margherita pizza is by far my favorite.

 Neapolitan-style Margherita Pizza

 • Put it on a semolina dusted pizza peel and spoon on about 2 tablespoons (30ml) of tomato sauce.
 Spread the sauce around, leaving a 1in (2.54cm) border for the crust and brush that border with some olive oil.
-Add sliced or more rustically ripped mozzarella pieces to the pizza and slide from the peel onto the heated pizza stone in your oven.
-Cook for 6-8 minutes.
-About halfway through, you can turn your oven to broil to really get some nice char on the crust.
-Take the pizza out when you are satisfied and slide it onto a cutting surface.
-Add some fresh basil and additional olive oil to taste.
+Slide the pizza onto the baking steel, in the oven, and bake for 3-4 minutes.
+Once cooked and stiff enough, remove the half-cooked pizza from the oven using the peel.
+Then, add sliced or more rustically ripped mozzarella pieces to the pizza and return the pizza to the oven.
+Cook for another 3-4 minutes.
+(If you want, you can turn your oven to broil at this point, to really get some nice char on the crust.)

 Wait at least 5 minutes in between pizzas to let the oven come back to temperature before you bake another.